Cruising Q & A

 When a Brazilian fisherman pinched my little outboard, I could have bought another one.
 Instead, I had the confidence to laugh it off and say the hell with it, and continue my cruise up to Trinidad once again engine-free and without any engine troubles.
 Later, in the Carribbean I acquired another 3.5 hp outboard motor that was seldom used and spent most of its time stored in a cockpit locker.
 Back in the US on the east coast I traded up to a 6 HP for long trips on the ICW (Intracoastal Waterway).

-For those requiring the ability to motor long distances in a small cruising boat, a 6 HP 4-stroke 20" long shaft outboard motor mounted either on a stern bracket or in a locker well, is a cheaper and possibly all-around better alternative to an inboard diesel.
-And your boat is going to sail more efficiently without the drag of the prop and with the hull prop aperture filled in and faired smooth.
-A 3.5 hp motor moves Atom near 4 knots and 6 hp gets us 5 knots in a calm sea with a clean bottom.
+For those requiring the ability to motor long distances in a small cruising boat, a 6 HP 4-stroke 20-inch or 25-inch long shaft outboard motor mounted either on a stern bracket or in a locker well, is a cheaper and possibly all-around better alternative to an inboard diesel.
+Your boat is going to sail more efficiently without the drag of the prop and with the hull prop aperture filled in and faired smooth.
+A 3.5 hp motor moved Atom at nearly four knots and her latest 6 hp motor gets us five and a half knots in a calm sea with a clean bottom.
 The highest powered motor in the 6 hp class is the 59 lb Tohatsu Sailpro model (available from onlineoutboards.com) with its extra long 25" shaft and high-thrust propeller.
 Just make sure you have room to store this extra 5" length motor.

 Electric propulsion is another alternative that some sailors I know have chosen.
 Most have made custom installations of electric inboards, usually 24-48 volt motors driving the prop and shaft previously turned by the diesel.
 Range and power is limited depending on battery and charging capacity.
 If your motoring needs are modest you may get by with the Torqeedo Cruise 2.0 electric outboard with 121 lbs thrust at 24 volts.
-From reading the specs on this motor it seems ideal for a sailboat up to about 30' in length of moderate displacement where you should get 3-4 knots boat speed in calm waters.
-Unfortunately, early reports in 2007 indicate the motor control head has exposed and fragile wiring connections that will soon corrode in a saltwater environment.
+From reading the specs on this motor it seems suitable for a sailboat up to about 30' in length of moderate displacement where you should get 3-4 knots boat speed in calm waters.
+Unfortunately, early reports in 2007 indicated the motor control head has exposed and fragile wiring connections that will soon corrode in a saltwater environment.
+As of 2014 I still don't have any difinitive answer on their reliability.
 Hopefully, this problem will be corrected in later versions.
 There is also a remote steered 4.0 model with 215 lb thrust at 48 volts.